-Program cost is $4/student for a single topic session of 30-60 minutes (group size of less than 40 at a time at the EDC for most topics, or 30 at a time at the OC), or $5/student for two topic sessions of 30-40 minutes (see below for field trip examples), and $10/student for three to four topic sessions.
+Program cost is $4/student for a single topic session of 30-60 minutes (group size of less than 40 at a time at the EDC for most topics, or 30 at a time at the OC), or $5/student for two topic sessions of 30-40 minutes (see below for field trip examples), $7/student for three topic sessions and $10/student for four topic sessions.
 For groups of 75 students or more, we offer a special discounted rate of $5/student for three to four topics (availability may vary due to staffing).
 There is no charge for teachers or adult helpers (we ask for at least one adult per 10 students).
 Discounted rates are available to schools with 40% or more of students on free or reduced lunch.

 Small groups: If you have a group of less than 10 students, the minimum program fee is $50.
 Mornings during our spring and fall "busy season" are generally reserved for groups of 50 students or more.
 Smaller groups may still schedule programs in the afternoons or weekends during busy season, depending on space and staff availability.

 Payment may be made on the day of the program by cash, check (made out to Indy Parks), or MasterCard or VISA, or schools may also pay by purchase order.
 Program fee includes admission into Eagle Creek Park and use of a shelter picnic area (please schedule picnic area at time of registration).